George Eastman: Growth of film industry

-Kodak's growth was sustained during the 20th century by new innovations in film and cameras, including the Brownie camera, which was marketed to children.
+Kodak's growth was sustained during the 20th century by innovations in film and cameras, including the Brownie camera, which was marketed to children.
 Eastman took interest in color photography in 1904, and funded experiments in color film production for the next decade.
 The resulting product, created by John Capstaff, was a two-color process named Kodachrome.
 Later, in 1935, Kodak would release the more famous second Kodachrome, the first marketed integral tripack film.
 During World War I, Eastman established a photographic school in Rochester to train pilots for aerial reconnaissance.

 In an era of growing trade union activities, Eastman sought to counter the union movement by anticipating worker demands.
-To this end, he implemented a number of worker benefit programs, including a welfare fund to provide workmen's compensation in 1910 and a profit-sharing program for all employees in 1912.
+To this end, he implemented several worker benefit programs, including a welfare fund to provide workmen's compensation in 1910 and a profit-sharing program for all employees in 1912.

 Personal life

-George Eastman never married.
+Eastman never married.
 He was close to his mother and to his sister Ellen Maria and her family.
 He had a long platonic relationship with Josephine Dickman, a trained singer and the wife of business associate George Dickman.
 He became especially close to Dickman after the death of his mother, Maria Eastman, in 1907.
 He was also an avid traveler, enjoyed music and social gatherings, and had a passion for playing the piano.

 The loss of his mother, Maria, was particularly crushing to George.
 Almost pathologically concerned with decorum, he found himself, for the first time, unable to control his emotions in the presence of his friends.
-"When my mother died I cried all day", he said later.
+"When my mother died, I cried all day", he said later.
 "I could not have stopped to save my life."
-Due to his mother's reluctance to accept his gifts, George Eastman could never do enough for his mother during her lifetime.
+Due to his mother's reluctance to accept his gifts, Eastman could never do enough for his mother during her lifetime.
 He continued to honor her after her death.
 On September 4, 1922, he opened the Eastman Theatre in Rochester, which included a chamber-music hall, Kilbourn Theater, dedicated to his mother's memory.
-At the Eastman House he maintained a rose bush, using a cutting from her childhood home.
+At the Eastman House, he maintained a rose bush, using a cutting from her childhood home.